NoriSte/ui-testing-best-practices/sections/generic-best-practices/cicd-strategies-for-ui-apps-and-deployed-services.md

 });
 ```

-As for the Amplify specifics, there's an `amplify.yml` file in the repository and AWS Amplify is configured to recognize our repository.
+As for the Amplify specifics, there is an `amplify.yml` file in the repository and AWS Amplify is configured to recognize our repository.
 Several options are available for Continuous Deployment of UI applications.
 Apart from AWS Amplify, Netlify, Vercel, Google Firebase, Heroku, GitHub Pages, Azure App Service are just a few of the other platforms.
 Each typically requires a configuration file in the repository and a web app where a project is created and linked to a repository.

 However, as these configurations are vendor-specific, we will instead delve into continuous deployment details using an AWS service example with temporary branches or ephemeral instances.
-(Perhaps in the future we will take the ToH and deploy it via multiple vendors for a through comparison!)
+(Perhaps in the future we will take the ToH and deploy it via multiple vendors for a through comparison.)

 ## CI CD for a deployed AWS service

 In this section, we will explore the process of implementing Continuous Integration and Continuous Deployment (CI/CD) for a service deployed on AWS.
 We will be using Yan Cui's [AWS AppSync Twitter clone](https://github.com/muratkeremozcan/appsyncmasterclass-backend) as a sample.

-AWS AppSync is a fully managed service that enables developers to develop GraphQL APIs with ease.
+> For the record, AWS AppSync is a fully managed service that enables developers to develop GraphQL APIs with ease, and this service uses GraphQL instead of a more wide spread API gateway.

 Of interest are 3 yml files under [./github/workflows/](https://github.com/muratkeremozcan/appsyncmasterclass-backend/tree/main/.github/workflows); `PR.yml`, `dev.yml`, `stage.yml`.
-Let's work through [ `PR.yml`](https://github.com/muratkeremozcan/appsyncmasterclass-backend/blob/main/.github/workflows/PR.yml)
+Let us work through [ `PR.yml`](https://github.com/muratkeremozcan/appsyncmasterclass-backend/blob/main/.github/workflows/PR.yml)

 > Disclaimer: Yan uses Jest for unit (mocks AWS resources), integration (unit test-like, uses real AWS resources) and e2e tests.
 We took this opportunity to create Cypress mirrors of the e2e tests, and discussed the style further [in this video](https://www.youtube.com/watch?v=jTgT3VGhqKw).
 Therefore, we are less worried about parallelization, or running Jest tests separately for unit, integration or e2e.
 We just want a serial job set, and the main focus is the deployment and the removal of the temporary stack.

 ### Testing against temporary branches on PRs

 A critical aspect of CI/CD at PR level is the ability to create and test against temporary branches with Serverless Framework.
-Each feature branch is deployed to a dedicated environment, like `my-feature`, and the temporary branch's name is typically the same as the git branch (with the `/` character replaced).
+Each feature branch is deployed to a dedicated environment, like `my-feature`, and the temporary branch's name is typically the same as the git branch (with the `/` character avoided or replaced).

 > If we have external services that are not a part of our stack, or serverful resources we would like to keep outside of our stack, we do not include these serverful resources as part of the ephemeral environments and would share to those resources, and/or refer to their dev deployments on our PRs.
 Check out Yan Cui's blog post [How to handle serverful resources when using ephemeral environments](https://theburningmonk.com/2023/02/how-to-handle-serverful-resources-when-using-ephemeral-environments/) for a through explanation.

 Deploying a temporary branch using the [Serverless framework](https://serverless.com/framework/) is simple with the command `sls deploy -s my-feature`.
 Once the feature has been fully tested and integrated, the temporary stack can be removed using `sls remove -s dev-my-feature`.

+> SAM (Serverless application model), CDK (Cloud Development Kit), Amplify CLI, Terraform are other infra as code alternatives to Serverless Framework, and we assume each has the capability to deploy and remove stacks in some shape or form.
+Temporary branches are just so fundamental and easy in Serverless Framework, therefore it is being used in the examples.

 #### Key Concepts:

 - To use the Serverless Framework, we need to install the AWS CLI.
 - A unique name for our temporary stack is generated from the branch name.
-- Steps like linting and testing are generic and must be performed.
+- Generic steps like linting and testing are performed.
 - The temporary branch is deployed before running e2e tests against it.
 - The temporary stack is removed at the end of the run.

 Temporary branches are regarded as crucial in serverless engineering.
 They allow engineers to develop and test in isolated environments and stacks without clashing with each other on a shared deployment.
-This setup also helps avoid having to clean up test data.
+This setup also helps avoid having to clean up test data, but mind data if tests run on deployments test data still has to be cleared.

 ```yml
 name: deploy to temp stack